Updated: Sep 15

 Starting basil seeds

 It’s ideal soil temperature for germination is between 65-85°F (18-29°C), and basil doesn’t tolerate frost at all – so any threat of frost should be totally gone before you plant or move it outside.
+If starting indoors, heat mats can work wonders.

 It’s also very important to control any weeds during the germination and seedling stages, because basil doesn’t compete well.